jrnewell/json-router/README.md

 ```

-If a request handler fails, all depedent children requests will be cancelled and not run.
+If a request handler fails, all dependent children requests will be cancelled and not run.

 ```json